 Gene expression profiling is a commonly used tool for detecting environmental contaminants (Franzellitti et al., 2010).
 Stressors in the environment are known to cause changes in gene expression and it is these changes which can be used to monitor and assess the stress levels of indicator species (Veldhoen et al., 2011).
 A common method for measuring stress response genes is by quantification of gene transcripts (mRNA), as this is often thought to be the primary mechanism regulating expression of stress response proteins (Bierkens, 2000).
 However, protein expression does not always correlate with mRNA concentrations (Gygi et al., 1999; Pina et al., 2007).
 Consequently, analysis of stress response pathways that do not account for both transcriptional and translational mechanisms may not accurately represent the organism’s response (Greenbaum et al., 2003).

 The expression of heat shock proteins has been the subject of several studies where molecular assays were used to establish measurements of physiological and environmental stress (Franzellitti et al., 2010; Roberts et al., 2010; Pina et al., 2007; Downs, 2001).
-Heat shock protein expression is present in all cellular organisms and is involved in a variety of stress related processes including thermal stress, immune response, and apoptosis (Roberts et al. 2010).
+Heat shock protein expression is present in all cellular organisms and is involved in a variety of stress related processes including thermal stress, immune response, and apoptosis (Roberts et al., 2010).
 The most highly conserved family of heat shock proteins is hsp70 (Sanders 1993).
 Hsp70 is a molecular chaperone involved in the folding and unfolding of newly translated proteins and proteins that have been damaged from various forms of cellular stress (Feder & Hofmann, 1999).
 While studies have documented hsp70 accumulation in response to individual stressors, combinations of environmental contaminants are of increasing concern (Anderson et al., 1998; Gupta et al., 2010), particularly their impacts on resistance and tolerance to naturally occurring infectious disease (Morley, 2010, Paul-Pont et al., 2010)

 Oysters are sessile organisms that biomagnify and bioaccumulate pollutants making them ideal candidates for monitoring and studying the impacts of environmental contaminants (Rittschof et al., 2005; Fabbri et al., 2008; Morley, 2010).
 Hsp70 was originally sequenced in C. gigas by Gourdon et al. in 2000, followed by further sequence identification and characterization by Boutet et al. (2003), and has become one of the most commonly used bivalve models for studying hsp70 stress response (Fabbri et al., 2008).